WHAT'S HAPPENING: Rivers pose epic Florence flood risks

 —Heavy rains: Nearly 31 inches (79 centimeters) of rain was reported in Swansboro, on the North Carolina coast

-—In the dark: More than 700,000 outages as of Sunday morning, mostly in North Carolina
+—In the dark: About 740,000 outages as of Sunday morning, mostly in North Carolina

 —Grounded: More than 2,400 flights canceled